-1.9.1.11 SIDECAR BRACES INVALID
+1.9.1.11 SIDECAR_BRACES_INVALID

 - a.
 A name appearing in curly braces in a sidecar HED annotation is not the word HED or the name of a HED-annotated column in the sidecar. - b.
 A column name entry in a sidecar has a HED annotation with curly braces, but this name also appears in curly braces in another HED annotation. - c.
-The curly braces in a sidecar are nested or unmatched. - d.
-The curly braces appear as the substitution for a placeholder in another tag.
+The curly braces in a sidecar are nested or unmatched.